earlyxpian/earlyxpian.github.io/eng/didache.md

 * Francis X. Glimm (translated ~1947)
   * ["The Apostolic Fathers", Volume 1 of "The Fathers of the Church: A New Translation"](https://archive.org/details/in.ernet.dli.2015.58476), The Catholic University of America Press (published 1947)
 * James A. Kleist (translated ~1948)
-  * “Ancient Christian Writers.
-Volume 6”, The Newman Press (published 1948)
+  * ["The Didache, The Epistle of Barnabas, The Epistles and the Martyrdom of St. Polycarp, The Fragments of Papias, The Epistle to Diognetus", Volume 6 of “Ancient Christian Writers” Series](ancientchristianwriters.html), The Newman Press (published 1948)
 * Edgar J. Goodspeed (translated ~1950)
   * ["The Apostolic Fathers: An American Translation"](goodspeedapostolicfathers.html), Harper & Brothers. (published 1950)
 * Cyril C. Richardson (translated ~1953)